microsoft/teams-ai/js/samples/06.auth.messagingExtensionSSO/README.md

-# Teams Messaging Extension SSO Bot
+# Teams Message Extension SSO Bot

 This sample shows how to incorporate a basic conversational flow into a Microsoft Teams application using [Bot Framework](https://dev.botframework.com) and the Teams AI SDK.